-Being originally from Brighton, I studied art at Eastbourne College of Art and Illustration (BA Hons) at Brighton Polytechnic (now University) in the late 1980’s and after a long break in my art career re-started painting in 2013.
+Originally from Brighton, I studied art at Eastbourne College of Art and Illustration (BA Hons) at Brighton Polytechnic (now University) in the late 1980’s and after a long break in my art career re-started painting in 2013.
 I joined the artist-run gallery Chalk Gallery in Lewes in 2016, becoming its Chairperson in January 2019, really enjoying being part of this supportive family of artists.

-For more insights into my artistic influences and reference points, see my Blog on this subject.
+For more insights into my artistic influences and reference points, see my blog on this subject.

 Some of my original artworks are also available as small run, high quality limited edition prints.